awsdocs/aws-xray-developer-guide/doc-source/xray-api-configuration.md

 ## Groups<a name="xray-api-configuration-groups"></a>

 You can use the X\-Ray API to manage groups in your account\.
 Groups are a collection of traces that are defined by a filter expression\.
 You can use groups to generate additional service graphs and supply Amazon CloudWatch metrics\.
 See [Getting data from AWS X\-Ray](xray-api-gettingdata.md) for more details about working with service graphs and metrics through the X\-Ray API\.
+For more information about groups, see [Configuring groups in the X\-Ray console](xray-console-groups.md)\.
+For more information about adding and managing tags, see [Tagging X\-Ray sampling rules and groups](xray-tagging.md)\.

 Create a group with `CreateGroup`\.
+Tags are optional\.
+If you choose to add tags, a tag key is required, and tag values are optional\.

 ```
-$ aws xray create-group --group-name "TestGroup" --filter-expression "service(\"example.com\") {fault}"
+$ aws xray create-group --group-name "TestGroup" --filter-expression "service(\"example.com\") {fault}" --tags [{"Key": "key_name","Value": "value"},{"Key": "key_name","Value": "value"}]
 {
     "GroupName": "TestGroup",
     "GroupARN": "arn:aws:xray:us-east-2:123456789012:group/TestGroup/UniqueID",